Easy Yellow Fish Curry

 How to make your curry:

 - You will begin creating this quick and easy recipe by making the yellow curry paste.
-Add your shallot, garlic cloves, Thai dried chili peppers, lemongrass paste, minced ginger, and other curry paste seasonings into a food processor while slowly pouring the olive oil in as everything blends together.
+Add your shallot, garlic cloves, Thai dried chili peppers, lemongrass paste, minced ginger, and other curry paste seasonings into a food processor (paid link) while slowly pouring the olive oil in as everything blends together.
 The yellow curry paste should have a slightly moist consistency that is very similar to canned tomato paste.

 - Chop your cod loin filet into large cubes and season evenly with salt, pepper, and ground cumin.